 Since it is a shopping cart, you can choose any hosting provider you want to set it up on, given that you acquire and install an SSL certificate for a safer checkout process.

-The best thing about this platform is the fact that it only charges you a one-time fee for a lifetime license, unlike its many other subscription-based competitors.
+The best thing about this platform is that it only charges you a one-time fee for a lifetime license, unlike its many other subscription-based competitors.

 The only additional costs apart from the licensing fees are the third-party hosting fees.

-PrestaShop might be one of the lesser-known eCommerce platforms in the market, compared to its competitors, but that doesn’t mean it’s any less, in terms of the quality and features that It provides.
-This can be solidified by the fact that it has around 270,000 online stores, powered through their platform, all around the world.
-They may be small but they’re growing at a rapid pace.
+PrestaShop might be one of the lesser-known eCommerce platforms in the market than its competitors.
+But that doesn’t mean it’s any less, in terms of the quality and features that It provides.
+This can be solidified because it has around 270,000 online stores powered through its platform worldwide.
+They may be small, but they’re growing at a rapid pace.

-It’s a free, open-source shopping cart, which you can either install on a server of your own choice or on their PrestaShop Ready server.
-Even though it is fundamentally open source, you can still make modifications and customizations, according to your own needs and requirements.
+It’s a free, open-source shopping cart that you can install on a server of your own choice or their PrestaShop Ready server.
+Even though it is fundamentally open source, you can still make modifications and customizations according to your own needs and requirements.
 There are two ways of doing that – either through modules (an expensive option) or through coding by yourself (or someone you hire).

-Their PrestaShop Ready option, though, has a monthly cost of $20, without the transaction fees.
-You’re not charged the transaction fee for a sum lesser than or equal to $3000/month but after this limit is reached, expect to be charged 1.5% for your sales, going forward.
+PrestaShop Ready option has a monthly cost of $20, without the transaction fees.
+You’re not charged the transaction fee for a sum less than or equal to $3000/month, but after this limit is reached, expect to be charged 1.5% for your sales in the future.

-Foxycart, now known as Foxy.io, is an ecommerce solution launched in 2007.
-It was positioned to be an ecommerce solution that was great at one thing, instead of being just good at multiple things.
-It wouldn’t be wrong to say that it was perhaps the first shopping cart that was designed to be developer-focused.
+Foxycart, now known as Foxy.io, is an eCommerce solution launched in 2007.
+It was positioned to be an eCommerce solution that was great at one thing instead of being just good at multiple things.
+It wouldn’t be wrong to say that it was perhaps the first shopping cart designed to be developer-focused.

-At its core, Foxy is a shopping cart integration solution which you could install on any of your existing websites and you could modify it accordingly, with the help of some coding.
-As mentioned, since it’s a developer-focused solution, coding and web development knowledge is imperative for you to get the best out of it.
+At its core, Foxy is a shopping cart integration solution that you could install on any of your existing websites, and you could modify it accordingly with the help of some coding.
+As mentioned, since it’s a developer-focused solution, coding and web development knowledge are imperative for you to get the best out of it.

 Basic HTML knowledge for your cart and products, CSS/JS skills for optimizing them, etc.